Compared to the press in the UK, French

 A newspaper devoted almost exclusively to sport, L'Equipe is one of the

-best selling of France's national dailies, with a circulation of about
+best selling of France's national dailies, with a 2018 circulation of

 - Le